dometdemont/DO288-apps/nodejs-helloworld/README.md

 - UPFNRFport: NRF port used by UPF
 - UPFmcc: mobile country code used by UPF
 - UPFmnc: mobile network code used by UPF
+- UPFtac: Comma separated list of tac provisioned for the UPF
+- UPFcidr: UPF PDU session ip address range as a CIDR
+- UPFnat: UPF network name for network address translation from UPF router to UPF
+- UPFrouted: UPF instance short name target of the address translation performed by the UPF router(s)
 - headless: if not empty: do not assume a user for answering prompts and downloading files: use default values without prompting and do not save any file.
 - default_project: The default OpenShift project/namespace for deploying resources
 - default_action: The default installer action: deploy or undeploy